smt/octopress/source/_posts/2011-07-09-responsible-sass-authoring.markdown

 {% pullquote %}
-I, for one, side with those who seek to balance CSS performance concerns with maintainability concerns. {" It&rsquo;s important to remember that no matter what you do in Sass, it will eventually end up as CSS.
-Whether it does more harm than good will be up to you. "} Ironically, though it might seem at first that we have veered too far towards the maintainability side of the spectrum with our CSS, it turns out that the status quo isn't terribly well suited for either maintainability or performance.
+I, for one, side with those who seek to balance CSS performance concerns with maintainability concerns.
+{" It&rsquo;s important to remember that no matter what you do in Sass, it will eventually end up as&nbsp;CSS. "}
+Whether it does more harm than good will be up to you.

+Ironically, though it might seem at first that we have veered too far towards the maintainability side of the spectrum with our CSS, it turns out that the status quo isn't terribly well suited for either maintainability or performance.
 {% endpullquote %}